the automotive research hub. Discover NOI's location in Bruneck/Brunico.

 We test combined heat, power and cooling for thermal and electrical energy.

-The district heating network and a solar thermal system are located on the outside area of the laboratory, while the interior is divided into two parts between a power generation system and the heat transfer stations.
-The power generation system is coupled to the solar thermal system and consists of a gas boiler, an Organic Rankine Cycle (ORC) system and an absorption chiller.
-This system makes it possible to simulate and test a network-connected combined heat, power and cooling system (trigeneration).
-This allows the use of a non-programmable source of thermal and electrical energy to be investigated and optimised.
+The outdoor area of the laboratory houses the district heating network and a thermal solar system.
+The indoor area is divided into two parts and houses the power generation system and the heat transfer stations.
+The power generation system is coupled with the solar thermal system and consists of a gas boiler, an Organic Rankine Cycle (ORC) unit and an absorption chiller.
+This combination allows a grid-connected trigeneration system to be replicated and tested, making it possible to study and optimise the use of a non-programmable source of thermal and electrical energy.

-Two electric heat pumps allow emulation of consumers who extract heat from the network or feed it into the low-temperature network.
-It can be used to investigate interfaces through which the end user draws energy for heating and hot water production, and can feed energy back into the network when the heat pump is in reverse operation.
+Two electric heat pumps allow us to simulate the behaviour of consumers who take heat from the grid or feed heat into the low-temperature grid.
+In this way, we can investigate interfaces where end users can extract energy for heating and hot water production and feed energy back into the grid when the heat pump is inverted.

-In the laboratory, control systems can be tested as well as the functionality of and the interaction between the various control modules, both at the level of the individual components of the circuit as well as throughout the system.
-In addition, the facility serves as a testing laboratory for innovative technologies such as Mini ORCs, absorption chillers, and absorption heat pumps that operate with liquid heat transfer media at temperatures up to 250 °C, or heat transfer stations in a district heating network.
+In this laboratory, control systems are tested, as well as the functionality of and interaction between the various control modules, both at the level of the circuit’s individual components and throughout the system.
+In addition, the facility serves as a testing laboratory for innovative technologies such as mini ORCs, absorption chillers and absorption heat pumps that operate with liquid heat transfer media at temperatures up to 250°C or heat transfer stations in a district heating network.